Someone is moving in with me. Can this affect my ODSP?

 If you do things together because of your disability

 You might spend more time with the person you live with because of your disability.
 Or they might help you with things that are hard for you to do.

 ODSP must look at the reasons you live or spend time together when they decide if you’re a couple.

 If you disagree with the decision

-If ODSP decides that the person you’re living with is your spouse, they’ll say that you cannot get as a single person or as a .
-Instead, ODSP looks at the and that both of you have to decide if you can get assistance as a couple.
+If OW decides that the person you’re living with is your spouse, they’ll say that you have to apply for assistance as a couple.

 If you disagree with their decision, you may be able to appeal.